MarkWarneke/markwarneke.github.io/_posts/2019-08-27-Blameless-Post-Mortems.md

 - were affected by the problem
 - are genuinely interested in attending the meeting to learn

-## What to dos needs to be done for a Post-Mortem Meeting
+## What ToDos needs to be done for a Post-Mortem Meeting

 Engineers should focus on:

 > Why did it make sense to me when I took that action?

-an work from there.

 1. record the timeline of relevant events as they occurred (to best knowledge)
 2. what actions have been taken
 3. at what time
 4. with what effect
-5. which investigation pathes
+5. which investigation pathes have been considered
-6. which resolutions have been considered
+6. which resolutions steps have been taken

+## Post-Mortem Time

-reserve enough time for:
+Reserve enough time to find the root cause.

-- brainstorming
-- deciding countermeasures to implement
+Use the 5-why question method to find it.
+Create room to allow brainstorming and to decide on countermeasures to implement.

+Counter measures should:

-  - prioritized them
+- be prioritized
-  - assign owner
+- assigned to an owner
-  - create implementation timeline
+- have an implementation timeline

 Doing this demonstrates that continuos improvement of daily work is more important than doing daily work itself.